geoffreybennett/alsa-scarlett-gui/docs/iface-4th-gen-small.md

-# ALSA Scarlett2 Control Panel
+# ALSA Scarlett Control Panel

-## Scarlett 4th Gen Interfaces
+## Scarlett Small 4th Gen Interfaces

-This document describes how to use the ALSA Scarlett2 Control Panel with the Scarlett 4th Gen interfaces:
+This document describes how to use the ALSA Scarlett Control Panel with the small Scarlett 4th Gen interfaces:

 - Scarlett 4th Gen Solo, 2i2, and 4i4